onqtam/headjack/docs/quotes_and_notes/skip_in_search/resurrected_yt_channel.md

 == thumbnail & title (T&T)
+- create 3 and give them to YT to A/B test and pick the best one
 - less is more
 - titles should be clear but don't spoil anything
 - most important part of titles should be closer to the start